ABOUT ME RESUME

 DESIGN SCOPE

 By mapping the entire user journey—from ride request to trip completion—we discovered that existing apps heavily rely on drivers.
 In contrast, in systems like Waymo, it shifts the focus of "autonomy" to the boarding and driving processes.
+However, after in-depth market research, we found most of the autonomous ridesharing service, they did not explore much of in-car features and how can it impact the whole experience.

 During the interview process, we found that many potential users would choose ride-sharing services in unfamiliar places, concern about getting lost, language barriers, and complex transit systems.